-- 17.1.1.
-Divisional Circuit Standings will be kept to name a Divisional Circuit Champion in each roping event.
-Points will be accumulated per dollar won in designated circuit and any co-approved circuit events. - 17.1.1.
+17.1.1.
+Divisional Circuit geographic circuit Standings will be kept to name a Champion in each roping event in each circuit.
+Standings will be calculated per money/points won in designated circuit and geographic co-approved circuit events.
+Does not include Pro Rodeo Breakaway qualified events unless by special Board approval.

+17.1.1.
 Point cut-off for divisional circuit roping events will be the same as the point cut-off for the World Finals.
 17.1.1.2.
-If a roping circuit finals is held, points will count for that circuit only.
+If a roping circuit finals is held, points will count for that geographic circuit standings only.